 Though little more than a village, ancient Abhaneri boasts some of India's most unusual architectural treasures.
 Don't miss the intricate carved panels and terraced steps lining Chand Baori, a huge and astonishing stepwell, or the stunning temple to Harshat Mata, Goddess of Joy and Happiness.

-This afternoon we'll continue to Geejgarh for an insight into India's traditional heritage, staying in a private lodge.
-Enjoy a cookery demonstration before dinner.
+This afternoon we'll continue to Dholpur for a night, enjoying a cookery demonstration before dinner.

-Agra, City of Love and home of the iconic Taj Mahal, completes the first part of your tour.
+An early morning cruise on the Chambal River offers the opportunity to spot crocodiles, turtles and birds diving for fish.
+Then, journey to Agra, the City of Love and home of the iconic Taj Mahal.
 See the royal pavilions, palaces and courtyards of majestic Agra Fort, and then enjoy your first visit to the exquisite Taj Mahal, bathed in glorious evening light, at sunset.